IEEERobotics/bot/README.md

 ## Testing

-The project uses Tox to run unit tests with various Python interpreters, confirm that Sphinx-gen'd docs build and test that the code conforms to [PEP8] style.
+The project uses Tox to run unit tests, confirm that Sphinx-gen'd docs build and verify that the code conforms to [PEP8] style.
 To kick off all tests, simply issue the `tox` command in the project's root.
 Note that Tox automatically builds and brings down virtual environments, installing required dependences as it does.

 ```
 [~/perf]$ tox